ilmihur/depthscanner/README.md

 # Depthscanner
-Import a PointCloud from the Intel Realsense Depth Camera's into Rhino Grasshopper.
+Import a PointCloud from an Intel Realsense Depth Camera into Rhino Grasshopper.

 ## Dependencies
 - compas